Eben60/PackageMaker.jl/docs/src/index.md

 ### Creating remote repository on GitHub

-_This feature will be available in the v1.2.0, to be released soon_

 This feature is only available if [GitHub CLI](https://cli.github.com/manual/) is installed ([installation instructions](https://github.com/cli/cli#installation)) and configured on your computer.
-There are many ways to install it: If you already have one of the supported package managers, you may use it, otherwise you could try `Webi`.
+There are many ways to install it: If you already have one of the supported package managers, you may use it, for Windows and Mac there are native installers, and on unixes you could also try `Webi`.

-After installation, you will need to authentificate `gh` to your GitHub account, e.g. by running `gh auth login` and following instructions.
+After the `gh` installation, you will need to authentificate it to your GitHub account, e.g. by running `gh auth login` and following the instructions.

-Now you will be able to check `Create GitHub repo` checkbox (do not forget checking `Git` plugin as well), and on creating a project, also a remote empty repo of the same name will be created.
+Now you will be able to tick the `Create GitHub repo` checkbox (do not forget checking `Git` plugin as well), and on creating a project, also a remote empty repo of the same name will be created.

 If you are using VSCode, you may open the just created package or project in a new window, switch to it's environment, commit the changes, and click onto "Publich Branch" button - all contents will be now pushed to your newly created GitHub repo.